MicrosoftDocs/entra-docs/docs/identity-platform/msal-acquire-cache-tokens.md

 - Get tokens interactively by having the user sign in through a UI or pop-up window.
 - Get a token silently for the signed-in user using [integrated Windows authentication](msal-authentication-flows.md#integrated-windows-authentication-iwa) (IWA/Kerberos) if the desktop application is running on a Windows computer joined to a domain or to Azure.
-- Get a token with a [username and password](msal-authentication-flows.md#usernamepassword-ropc) in .NET framework desktop client applications (not recommended).
+- Get a token with a [username and password](msal-authentication-flows.md#usernamepassword-ropc) in .NET Framework desktop client applications (not recommended).
 Do not use username/password in confidential client applications.
 - Get a token through the [device code flow](msal-authentication-flows.md#device-code) in applications running on devices that don't have a web browser.
 The user is provided with a URL and a code, who then goes to a web browser on another device and enters the code and signs in.
 Microsoft Entra ID then sends a token back to the browser-less device.

 ### Confidential client applications